SFASTA: Fast Index building

 Select and resequence manuscript published

 Select and resequence reveals relative fitness of bacteria in symbiotic and free-living environments.
 Abstract Assays to accurately estimate relative fitness of bacteria growing in multistrain communities can advance our understanding of how selection shapes diversity within a lineage.
-Here, we present a variant of the “evolve and resequence” approach both to estimate relative fitness and to identify genetic… Read More »
+Here, we present a variant of the “evolve and resequence” approach both to estimate relative fitness and… Read More »

 Machine Learning Crash Course from Google

 Earlier this month Google made their internal Machine Learning Crash Course available.
 You can read more about it on their developer blog.
 I have a few machine learning projects going, mostly to learn but also to create an alignment-free sequence origin-identification tool.
 The (unorganized, incomplete) code is available at my GitHub repository.
-I’m curious about methods to improve genome… Read More »
+I’m curious about methods… Read More »

 Using ODG from the Neo4j Web Console

 The ODG query interface should suffice for many operations, and the command-line interface supports only certain analyses.
 If you have more advanced queries to run, you can interact with ODG’s generated database from nearly any programming language, using a library or package, via the REST API, or through Neo4j’s Web Console.
-This tutorial will cover accessing it via… Read More »
+This tutorial will cover… Read More »

 ODG, the Omics Database Generator, has been published

 ODG: Omics Database Generator has been published in BMC Bioinformatics and is available online now.
 ODG is a tool that allows users to supply -omics data and ODG will integrate the data into a coherent database and generate a web-based user-interface.
-Advanced users can query the database directly, through a programming language or by using the CYPHER query language.
-ODG uses Neo4j’s… Read More »
+Advanced users can query the database directly, through a programming language or by using the CYPHER query language.… Read More »